QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 The QR decomposition is a decomposition :math:`A = Q R` where :math:`Q` is an orthogonal matrix (i.e. :math:`Q'Q = Q Q' = I`) and :math:`R` is
 a upper triangular matrix.

-Given the  :ref:`previous derivation <qr_decomposition>` we showed that the, given the decomposition, we can write the least squares problem as the solution to
+Given the  :ref:`previous derivation <qr_decomposition>` we showed that we can write the least squares problem as the solution to

 .. math::